Consort Wenxiu: The Woman the Last Emperor Chose—and Was Forced to Give Up

 1. Born into Nobility, Raised in Poverty

-Wenxiu was born into a distinguished Manchu family of the Plain Yellow Banner—one of the eight banners that had formed the backbone of Qing military power.
+Wenxiu was born into a distinguished family—the Erdet clan, a Mongol house enrolled in the Manchu Bordered Yellow Banner, the foremost of the elite “upper three” banners under the emperor’s direct command.
 Her grandfather had served as a high-ranking official, and the family name once commanded respect at court.

 Despite the hardship, Wenxiu received a traditional education.
 She immersed herself in classical Chinese literature—poetry, history, the old texts.
 Quiet and introspective by nature, she found her world in books.